 If you are attempting Seattle on a budget, entering the Space Needle should be the first thing cut from your list.
-Admission to the space needle is more than $20 per person, and even with a summer reservation you can expect to spend more than an hour in line for views that aren’t much more impressive than those seen from the free overlook at Kerry Park, which your whole party could Uber to for less than the cost of one ticket up the Space Needle (and if you play smart when it comes to planning Uber and Lyft, the ride to Kerry Park and back could be free)
+Admission to the space needle starts at $25 per person, and even with a summer reservation you can expect to spend more than an hour in line for views that aren’t much more impressive than those seen from the free overlook at Kerry Park, which your whole party could take a rideshare to for less than the cost of one ticket up the Space Needle.

 However, just because admission is high doesn’t mean you shouldn’t visit the space needle!
-The park around the base of the needle is called Seattle Center and is the site of many free events, sculptures, water fountains, playgrounds, and primo backdrops for a selfie with the space needle up and close.
-Check their calendar for free events during your visit and if it’s warm, be sure to bring towels and a change of clothes after your little ones enjoy the splash-friendly fountains.
+The park around the base of the needle is called Seattle Center and is the site of many free events, sculptures, water fountains, playgrounds, and primo backdrops for a selfie with the space needle.
+Check the Seattle Center calendar for free events during your visit and if it’s warm, be sure to bring towels and a change of clothes after your little ones enjoy the splash-friendly fountains.

 Rental Car Ride Smart

-But don’t uber from the airport.
+But whatever you do, don’t uber from the airport.
 Rookie mistake.
 The light rail is a fast, efficient way to get from SeaTac to Downtown Seattle- and it’s less than $4 for the whole trip (compared to $25+ for a ride-share ride).
-Even if you aren’t staying downtown, the Lightrail Link can be a way to outsmart traffic- from downtown you can catch a Lyft to anywhere in the city for much less money than traveling directly from the airport.
+Even if you aren’t staying downtown, the Lightrail Link can be a way to outsmart traffic- from downtown you can catch a rideshare to anywhere in the city for much less money than traveling directly from the airport.
 Here’s my guide to using public transportation to get from Seattle’s airport to the Pike Place Market neighborhood where all the tourist fun happens.